-Current and deferred tax are recognized in profit or loss, except when they relate to items that are recognized in other comprehensive income or directly in equity, in which case the current and deferred tax are also recognized in other comprehensive income or directly in equity, respectively.
+Current and deferred tax are recognised in profit or loss, except when they relate to items that are recognised in other comprehensive income or directly in equity, in which case the current and deferred tax are also recognised in other comprehensive income or directly in equity, respectively.
 Where current tax or deferred tax arises from the initial accounting for a business combination, the tax effect is included in the accounting for the business combination.

-(i) Tax Consolidation Legislation
+Tax Consolidation Legislation

-Bionomics and its wholly owned Australian controlled entities have implemented the tax consolidation legislation effective December 31, 2005.
+Bionomics and its wholly owned Australian controlled entities have implemented the tax consolidation legislation effective 31 December 2005.